SvetlanaPrus/SvetlanaPrus/README.md

 ## About me:

 I have a passion and interest to new technologies.
 Right now, I am on a way in the career-changing transition process and looking for a job as a Frontend Developer.
 I have an IT-engineering background.
 Gained an international work experience in the maritime industry and an experience in accounting.
 As a person, I am structured and organized, able to prioritize and complete tasks with efficiency and accuracy.
 Enjoy dealing with a dynamic environment and relate to different people.
 Have a positive attitude and enthusiasm for new challenges.
+Am I your new employee?

 ## Skills: